|

 (about 0.5 diopters) to acuity and refractions, lead to angular elongation of the eye and

-increased myopia, and indicate that Snellen testing may be a factor in the Global Epidemic of Myopia. https://www.dyop.net/documents/Snellen_vs_Dyop_Refractions-Sanni.pdf https://www.dyop.net/documents/ASOP-2022-01_Sanni-update.pdf A simple test to verify that your lenses are too strong with too much minus
+increased myopia, and indicate that Snellen testing itself may now be a factor in the Global Epidemic of Myopia. https://www.dyop.net/documents/Snellen_vs_Dyop_Refractions-Sanni.pdf https://www.dyop.net/documents/ASOP-2022-01_Sanni-update.pdf A simple test to verify that your lenses are too strong with too much minus

 power (IF